 The updating of objects referenced in the parameters passed to a function or class is governed by whether the object is mutable, in which case it is updated in place, or immutable in which case a local copy of the object is created and updated which has no effect on the passed object.
 This is described in more detail in clause 6.32 Passing Parameters and Return Values [CSJ].

-4.3 Variables, o and their values
+5.1.3 Variables, objects and their values

 Python provides the ability to dynamically create variables when they are first assigned to an object.
-In fact, assignment is the only way to bring a variable into existence.
+In fact, assignment is the only way to bring a variable into existence (function parameters are implicitly assigned by the interpreter when the function is called).
 All values in a Python program are accessed through a variable reference which points to a memory location which is always an object (for example, number, string, list, and so on).
 A variable is said to be bound to an object when it is assigned to that object.
 A variable can be rebound to another object which can be of any type.
 For example:

 a = 'alpha' # assignment to a string